sebp/scikit-survival/doc/index.rst

             <i class="fas fa-cogs tile-icon"></i>
             </h3>
             <div class="tile-desc">
               <p>The reference guide contains a detailed description of the scikit-survival API.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.</p>
+It describes which classes and functions are available and what their parameters are.</p>
             </div>
           </a>
         </div>